PDF/A Compliance Archiving Secure Digital Documents

 To be PDF/A compliant, a document has to follow some pretty strict rules:

-- It needs to be device independent.
+• It needs to be device independent.
 Colors and such need to be defined in a standard way, so it looks consistent on different screens and printers.
+This is achieved by using standard color spaces like sRGB or by embedding ICC profiles, ensuring predictable color rendering across various devices.

 Think of a hospital archiving patient records; using PDF/A ensures those files are accessible, even decades later, for legal or medical reasons.